Continental Innovates with Rancher and Kubernetes

 The Horizontal Pod Autoscaler (HPA) is a Kubernetes feature that allows you to configure your cluster to automatically scale the services it’s running up or down.

 Rancher provides some additional features to help manage HPAs, depending on the version of Rancher.

-You can create, manage, and delete HPAs using the Rancher UI in Rancher v2.3.0-alpha4 and higher versions.
+You can create, manage, and delete HPAs using the Rancher UI.
 It only supports HPA in the autoscaling/v2beta2 API.

 The way that you manage HPAs is different based on your version of the Kubernetes API: